-Sean Griffin is a partner in the litigation group in Langlois lawyers’ Montréal office and a member of the firm’s Board of Directors.
+Sean Griffin is a partner and division head of litigation at Langlois Lawyers, in addition to being a member of the firm’s Board of Directors.

 He also acts as strategic advisor to a number of clients on issues involving governance and regulatory compliance.